Steps to Consider when Restoring an Old House

 3) Develop a Schedule: Once you have a plan and have inspected the house, you can develop a schedule that outlines the order in which repairs will be made.
 This schedule should prioritize safety and structural repairs before moving on to cosmetic repairs.

-4) Make Structural Repairs: Start by making any necessary structural repairs, such as fixing the foundation, repairing the roof, and reinforcing the walls.
+4) Make Structural Repairs: Start by making any necessary structural repairs, such as fixing the foundation, repairing the roof, or reinforcing the walls.
+Structural repairs may need to be done by a professional – and that’s ok!

 5) Update Electrical and Plumbing Systems: Upgrade electrical and plumbing systems to ensure they meet current safety standards.
 This may include rewiring the house, replacing outdated pipes, and installing a new water heater.

-6) Repair or Replace Windows and Doors: Old windows and doors may be damaged, drafty, or inefficient.
-Repair or replace them as necessary to improve energy efficiency and security.
+6) Repair Windows and Doors: Old windows and doors may be damaged.
+Repair them as necessary to improve energy efficiency and security.
+Many windows can be easily repaired, so don’t give up too quickly!

 7) Restore Architectural Features: Old houses often have unique architectural features, such as ornate moldings, decorative plasterwork, and hardwood floors.
-Restore these features to their original beauty, or replace them with new materials that match the original style.
+Restore these features to their original beauty if at all possible – no matter how much work it takes, it will be worth the final result – we promise.
+If details are completely unsalvageable or missing, replace them with salvaged materials where possible, or new materials that match the original style.

-8) Paint and Finish: Once the structural and mechanical systems are in good condition, it’s time to focus on cosmetic repairs.
-Paint the interior and exterior of the house, and refinish or replace flooring as necessary.
+8) Paint and Finish: Once the structural and mechanical systems are in good condition, it’s time to focus on cosmetic repairs – perhaps the most fun part.
+Paint the interior and exterior of the house, and bonus points for selecting a period-appropriate color scheme that compliments the style of the home.

 9) Add Modern Amenities: Consider adding modern amenities, such as energy-efficient appliances or a new HVAC system, to increase the comfort and functionality of the house.